Lanceflare Photoblog

 I was mostly shooting from one side of the boat, where the light was good and the icepack present, but at times I had to go on the other side to follow up a specific scene.
 On such an occasion, as I made my way past the bow, I suddenly felt my left leg slip, and go up in the air... and before I knew it my arms were flailing and my camera went into zero gravity mode.
 IN slow mode and in horror I saw myself landing back on my butt, and on a very hard metallic surface indeed.
 But somehow, both my feet found grip again, one hand gripped the handrail while the other grabbed the camera, and I managed to land back upright: if not very ungracefully!

-Most of the early action, while the food was concentrated on one ice sheet done, I moved to a different style of shooting and looked for individual eagles posing on the ice, looking hopefully right back at me.
-We had been almost an hour at sea and finally, finally, the sun was up and warming p a little bit.
-But my fingers' tip were screaming in pain, as many time my gloves made my pressing the shutter a little difficult and I removed them to my inner layer for a better handling of the camera: but it always came at the cost of the biting, frozen cold snipping at my fingers.
+Most of the early action, while the food was concentrated on one ice sheet, I moved to a different style of shooting and looked for individual eagles posing on the ice, looking hopefully right back at me.
+We had been almost an hour at sea and finally, finally, the sun was up and warming the p a little bit.
+But my fingertips were screaming in pain, as many times my gloves made pressing the shutter a little difficult, and I removed them to my inner layer for better handling of the camera, but it always came at the cost of the biting, frozen cold snipping at my fingers.

-It was almost 8am when we had to leave the ice pack and return to port of Rausu.
+It was almost 8 am when we had to leave the ice pack and return to the port of Rausu.
 It was a mixed feeling, leaving the sea eagles, as the experience had been so unique and intense.
-But in a way we knew we would come back for another sailing, and we all were looking for a warm breakfast as well.
+But in a way, we knew we would come back for another sailing, and we were all looking for a warm breakfast as well.
 And so we did.
-It was quick, warm and not as sufficient as I had wished, but we were concerned about going back out and on to our next venue.
+It was quick, warm, and not as sufficient as I had wished, but we were concerned about going back out and on to our next venue.

-Closer to us, very close actually on the concrete walls of the jetty, White-tailed eagles soaked in the morning sun, oblivious to our presence.
-And with each boat coming back to port, squadrons of noisy and always hungry seagulls would make a racket, while trying to get the last bits of fish from the fishermen.
-Large glistening dark crows, first I had seen I think, also joined the port commotion.
+Closer to us, very close actually, on the concrete walls of the jetty, White-tailed eagles soaked in the morning sun, oblivious to our presence.
+And with each boat coming back to port, squadrons of noisy and always hungry seagulls would make a racket while trying to get the last bits of fish from the fishermen.
+Large, glistening, dark crows, the first I had seen, I think, also joined the port commotion.

-Before we knew, it was noon, and we were starved.
+Before we knew, it was noon, and we were starving.
 And cold and thirsty.
-Our lunch place was thankfully not so far off and we all quickly and eagerly climbed the stars of the restaurant, at the edge of the road and a mere meters from the sea shore.
-I ordered a huge ball of rice, crab meat and fish roe, with some burning green tea, and ice cream for desert, followed by an ice cream cappuccino kind of coffee...
+Our lunch place was thankfully not so far off and we all quickly and eagerly climbed the stairs of the restaurant, at the edge of the road and a mere meters from the seashore.
+I ordered a huge ball of rice, crab meat, and fish roe, with some burning green tea, and ice cream for dessert, followed by an ice cream cappuccino kind of coffee...
 Life was good.
 And as I was about to just recline and digest for a bit, I saw a commotion high above the sea, as a large fishing boat was coming back to port.

 Finally, we all had to pack up once more and get into our van, and return to the hotel to rest and recuperate: tonight would be a challenging night photography session at the local river special place where we hoped to catch the largest owl in the world feeding: the Blakiston owl!

-By 7pm, as we reached the small off-road where basic seatings were being rented out for night photographer, the temperature had dropped to -12c.
-Thank god, the inside of the cabin, facing the Chitorai rover and Washi No Yado 'lodges' where the owl spotting area was, were well warmed up: and that was good as we had no idea if the owl would show up early, late or at all!
+By 7 pm, as we reached the small off-road where basic seating was being rented out for night photographers, the temperature had dropped to -12c.
+Thank god, the inside of the cabin, facing the Chitorai rover and Washi No Yado 'lodges' where the owl spotting area was, were well warmed up, and that was good as we had no idea if the owl would show up early, late, or at all!
 We were prepared to stay the whole night.

-The scene at night was magical, a mix of well lighted area where the owl may appear near the river, and fading away after a few meters into complete darkness.
+The scene at night was magical, a mix of a well-lit area where the owl may appear near the river, and fading away after a few meters into complete darkness.
 It started snowing.
-The place was eerily quiet now, with muffled conversations between the courageous night birders, as warm coffee and chocolate being passed around.
+The place was eerily quiet now, with muffled conversations between the courageous night birders, as warm coffee and chocolate were being passed around.
 We were ready to stake out!

 And the first hour passed.

-After a few minutes past 8pm I realised this could be a long wait into the increasingly cold night and was wondering if I had what it took to last.
-I did not have much snacks with me.
-We were warned, if you go to the bathroom, make it quick because if the owl comes, it could catch a fish and take off within a minute and that would be it for the night.
+After a few minutes past 8 pm, I realised this could be a long wait into the increasingly cold night and was wondering if I had what it took to last.
+I did not have many snacks with me.
+We were warned, if you go to the bathroom, make it quick because if the owl comes, it could catch a fish and take off within a minute, and that would be it for the night.
 Scary...

-By 10pm I was becoming a bit restless and jokes were circulating amongst some of the other photographers, some of whom have had previous experiences or heard of guests staying up the whole night and not catching the owl.
+By 10 pm, I was becoming a bit restless, and jokes were circulating amongst some of the other photographers, some of whom had had previous experiences or heard of guests staying up the whole night and not catching the owl.
 Two days in a row for some.
 Scary.

-And just like that at two minutes past 10pm, there were murmurs of excitement, as the owl may have arrived and perched in a nearby tree overlooking the river.
-It was right at the edge of the lighted area so difficult to see.
-I tried summing in and slowing my shutter speed dramatically to just peak at it, and suddenly it flew in and dropped, without a sound, on the snowy riverbank.
+And just like that, at two minutes past 10 pm, there were murmurs of excitement, as the owl may have arrived and perched in a nearby tree overlooking the river.
+It was right at the edge of the lighted area, so difficult to see.
+I tried zooming in and slowing my shutter speed dramatically to just peak at it, and suddenly it flew in and dropped, without a sound, on the snowy riverbank.
 I readjusted my settings and got a bit hectic as the large owl looked down a hole and moved slowly in, before propping itself up and diving in, wings spread out!

 It was all finished.
 We could pack and go celebrate!